spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/01-azure-cloud.md

 ---
-title: "Azure Cloud Account Creation"
+title: "Register and Manage Azure Cloud Account"
-metaTitle: "Register Azure cloud account to Palette console"
+metaTitle: "Register and manage an Azure cloud account in Palette"
-metaDescription: "The methods of registering Azure cloud account to Palette console"
+metaDescription: "This guide will help you register and manage an Azure cloud account in Palette"
 hideToC: false
 fullWidth: false
 ---